Centre for Security Studies

 - Giulia Piccolino conducted a consultancy for Leidos, a US government contractor, on the topic of the next elections in Cote d’Ivoire and the risks for political stability in the country.
 On 15 January, she participated in a closed workshop with other academics, practitioners and US government officials in Chantilly (Virginia) (in the metropolitan area of Washington DC).

-- On 12 December, Caroline Kennedy-Pipe and Duncan Depledge hosted a workshop at Loughborough University London entitled ‘NATO and the Arctic’.
+- Caroline Kennedy-Pipe and Duncan Depledge hosted a workshop at Loughborough University London entitled ‘NATO and the Arctic’.
 The workshop, which was attended by UK Government and NATO officials, as well as several academic and think-tank experts, considered the state of the Alliance, its role in the Arctic, and what the future holds for both.
 The outputs from this workshop will be used to inform the Supreme Allied Command Transformation’s Strategic Foresight Analysis (SFA) 2021 report.

 - Christina Oelgemöller is part of a new £1.4m research project that will explore migration decision-making and development in West Africa.
 She will be a co-investigator of the ‘MIGCHOICE’ project, which has been funded by the International Organization for Migration (IOM).
 Led by the University of Birmingham, the project investigates the connection between development interventions and migration in and from three countries in West Africa: Senegal, Gambia and Guinea.